MK Storm u16 girls competed hard away against Chelmsford, eventually going down 1-5 in a game that provided valuable experience.

 | Lilianna Bielecka#66 |

-The defense has leaked 28 goals at an alarming 4.7 per game.
+The defense has leaked 32 goals at an alarming 5.3 per game.
 This vulnerability is putting enormous pressure on the attack to outscore opponents, which isn't sustainable long-term.
-Concerningly, more goals have been shipped recently, suggesting concentration or fatigue issues.
-The concerning -13 goal difference underlines the need for improvement at both ends.
+Positively, fewer goals have been conceded recently, indicating improved defensive organization.
+The concerning -22 goal difference underlines the need for improvement at both ends.

-Most recently, a 4-6 defeat to Bristol Huskies Puppies was a disappointing result.
-However, 3 heavy defeats by 3+ goals are concerning and suggest the team can struggle when things go wrong.
+Most recently, a 1-5 defeat to Chelmsford was a tough lesson to absorb.
+However, 4 heavy defeats by 3+ goals are concerning and suggest the team can struggle when things go wrong.

-The concerning form rating of 12/100 reflects difficult recent results.
-Contributing factors are steady scoring (2.7 goals/game) and defensive vulnerabilities (5.1 conceded/game).
+The concerning form rating of 17/100 reflects difficult recent results.
+Contributing factors are steady scoring (2.2 goals/game) and defensive vulnerabilities (5.1 conceded/game).
+Encouragingly, results are trending upward with more points earned in recent fixtures compared to earlier in the season.

 | Metric | This Season | Last Season | Δ |